RaymondLui2131/Dot/README.md

 4. Replace line 11 to your mapquest api key.
 5. Run geoCoding.py and wait until a new CSV file is create.
 The new CSV file should have coordinates corresponding to the address given.

 PS.
-Script is not fully done as addresses with keyword "and" produces incorrect corrdinates.
+Script is not fully done as some addresses in the test csv file produces incorrect corrdinates.